Using Erd\H{o}s's methods to study Yorke's problems: Appendix - Block graphs

-Having studied routes to chaos in the form of trees, one is naturally led to ask if we can generalize these ideas to bifurcation diagrams whose structure is more complex.
-To see why, note that given a $C^3$-isotopy $f_t:S\to S$, $t\in[0,1]$ with a bifurcation diagram $\Gamma$, there is no reason to believe $\Gamma$ consists only of trees and forests.
-Or, in other words, the bifurcations of the periodic orbits along this isotopy can be far more complex than only routes to chaos.\\
+Similarly to the star representation described at the beginning of Section \ref{tographs}, in this Appendix we also define and discuss analogous projection of $G_{k,d}$ using complete graphs, the \textbf{clique representation}.
+We define this as follows:

-To give a concrete example, let $f:S\to S$ be a $C^3$-diffeomorphism and let $x\in S$ be a hyperbolic fixed point with a homoclinic tangle.
-As proven in \cite{Smale}, this forces the existence of Horseshoe like dynamics around $S$.
-Now, let $f_t:S\to S$ be a $C^3$-isotopy s.t. $f_1=f$, and the Horseshoe dynamics around $x$ are non-existent for $f_0$ - i.e., the tangle is created at some $0<t_0<1$ and persists as $t\to1$.
-By the results of \cite{KY4}, we would expect the bifurcation diagram $\Gamma$ of this isotopy to include a forest $\Gamma'$ composed of period-doubling cascades, corresponding to the periodic orbits around $x$.
-However, as these periodic orbits are restricted to some neighborhood of $x$, analyzing $\Gamma'$ possibly gives only partial information on $\Gamma$.
-This implies that there is no good reason to assume that all its components are trees.\\
+\begin{itemize} \item Given "building blocks" of graphs, like saddle-node, period-doubling, type $m \geq 3$ bifurcations and $n\geq4$-junction, we interchange colors with vertices exactly as before - yet, this time we represent each such "building block" as complete graphs, see Figure \ref{completed}.
+Note here that $2$-star graph is a complete graph, and that in both cases it is the projected image of a saddle-node bifurcation orbit. \item Given $\Gamma\in G_k(S)$, we project the collection of "bifurcation laws" defining it to the complete graphs, which we then glue at the corresponding vertices, see Figure \ref{completed}. \end{itemize}

-So far we have used only the star representation, while in the beginning of this section we also defined the representation using complete graphs.
 By definition, the last never gives trees and forests, but let us again notice that the 2-star graph is the complete graph on two vertices.
-In this subsection we will show that two representations are related, see Theorem \ref{conjugate}.\\
+Here we will show that two representations are related and dual in some sense (see Theorem \ref{conjugate}).
+Intuitively, this says that the properties of bifurcation diagrams that are trees are analogous to more complex bifurcation structures.

 We first recall several notions.
 Any connected graph decomposes into a tree of biconnected components (that is, if any one vertex were to be removed, the graph would remain connected).
 We refer to such components as the \textbf{block-cut tree} of the graph.
 These block-cut trees are attached to each other at shared vertices called \textbf{cut vertices}, i.e. a cut vertex is any vertex whose removal increases the number of connected components.
-Finally, a \textbf{block graph} or \textbf{clique tree} is a type of connected graph in which every biconnected component is a clique (that is, a complete graph).
-Block graphs can also be described via a forbidden graph characterization, as the graphs that do not have the following components:
+Finally, a \textbf{block graph} or \textbf{clique tree} is a type of connected graph in which every biconnected component is a clique (that is, a complete graph - see Definition \ref{starcomplete}).
+Note that block graphs can also be described via a forbidden graph characterization, i.e., as the graphs that do not have the following components:

 \begin{itemize} \item The diamond graph, that is, the complete graph $K_4$ minus one edge (see the illustration in Figure \ref{fig7}). \item A cycle of four or more vertices as an induced subgraph, which is formed from a subset of the vertices of the graph and all of the edges from the original graph, connecting pairs of vertices in the said subset. \end{itemize}